bradh352/ansible-role-network-vxlanevpn/README.md

 When using VXLAN EVPN, the underlay can be provisioned using BGP Unnnumbered (using only link-local ip addresses) when the upstream switch is participating in the VXLAN network.
-Otherwise specific peers may be specified by referencing an ansible group.
+Otherwise specific peers may be specified by referencing the ansible groups for which participating members are a part of.
 The BGP stack in use is FRR.

 When using VXLAN EVPN, it is strongly recommended to use a network card that supports VXLAN offloading such as Mellanox/Nvidia Connect-X4 or better.